Great to have you here, Rushlin Baugh, and the one and only Excellence in Broadcasting Network.

 Nobody knows any of this stuff yet.

-All of this, much of it in a real sense is unprecedented, which is why a lot of people are so unnerved by it.
+All of this, much of it, in a real sense, is unprecedented, which is why a lot of people are so unnerved by it.

-And for them, Meghan Kelly's a hero.
+And for them, Megan Kelly's a hero.

 And for them, Fox News is the greatest thing to come down the pike.

-There are people despise Trump, Republicans, conservatives think Trump is dangerous.
+Republicans, conservatives think Trump is dangerous.

 The worst thing could possibly happen.